cpauloh/semmd/skos/README.md

 The T&D individuals within the class tnd:UnitOfMeasure will likely be deleted in the future.

 ## Contributing
+If you would like to contribute **open** terms and definitions related to materials, manufacturing and design, there are three basic approaches and each approach consists of three elements for a definition:
+* a term and textual definition
+* a source for the definitions (document, web, personal)
+* a rights statement for the definition (e.g. unlimited distribution)

+### First Approach
+Simply send a spreadsheet or tab/comma delimited file to semanticmatls@gmail.com
+### Second Approach
+Send a vocabulary file (RDF) that adheres to the schema to semanticmatls@gmail.com.
+Turtle is preferred, but other serializations are fine.
+### Third Approach
+Fork this repository, add and commit your vocabulary file, submit a pull request.

-If you would like to contribute **open** terms and definitions, you can use the sample vocabulary file entitled "tnd_template_0002.ttl" as a starting point.
+For the last two approaches, the sample vocabulary file entitled "tnd_template_0002.ttl" can be used as a starting point.
 It contains sample individuals for each of the three classes:  tnd:TermAndDefinition, tnd:DefinitionSource, and tnd:RightsStatement.

-If the terms and definitions require attribution (e.g. Creative Commons 4.0), please create individuals of type tnd:RightsStatement as needed.
+A symbolic naming convention has been adopted for the individuals (class instances) in each of the three classes.

+* prefix:aaa000000 - one to three alpha characters followed by six numeric characters.
+The set of individuals in each class should be assigned a unique alpha character prefix.

+Example:
+* tnd:ab000356 - individual in class tnd:TermAndDefinition
+* tnd:cd000022 - individual in class tnd:DefinitionSource
+* tnd:abe000005 - individual in class tnd:RightsStatement

-If you would like to place your contributed terms and definitions in a specific subclass of tnd:TermAndDefinition, please feel free to do so.
+If you would like to place your contributed terms and definitions in a specific subclass within tnd:TermAndDefinition, please feel free to do so.
 Note, however, the class structure may change in the future.

-Ideally, forking this repository, making changes, and then submitting a pull request is the preferred method for contributing.
-While not required, using a turtle serialization (.ttl) is preferred.

-A second method is to email your vocabulary file or even a spreadsheet containing the terms, definitions, source, and distribution rights to semanticmatls@gmail.com, and it will be added to the repository.
+### Alpha Prefixes Already in use
+* c, ds, drs

 ## Future Work
-The ontology schema and vocabulary (individuals) will be placed into seperate files.
+The ontology schema and vocabulary (individuals) will be placed into separate files.